cjholcomb/recession-proof/README.md

   c.
 Calculate the recovery after the nadir
   d.
 Add decline time and recovery time as dependent variables.
 6. Produce a "report card" function than can give a complete description of an industry- how it performed, what percentile it landed in.

-# Further Research/Work

-This data is illuminating, but incomplete.
-To delve more into this topic:

-1. Run the analysis on *county* rather than industry.
-This will remove the data classification issues.
-2. Get the changelog from BLS and run corrections on the industry data
-3. Repeat the analysis on different generations (levels of aggregation)
-4. Broaden the time period involved (to capture the possibility of a normal distribution in wage recovery).
-5. Adjust the metrics:
-  a.
-Calculate the nadir of wage/employment
-  b.
-Calculate the peak *before* the nadir
-  c.
-Calculate the recovery after the nadir
-  d.
-Add decline time and recovery time as dependent variables.
-6. Produce a "report card" function than can give a complete description of an industry- how it performed, what percentile it landed in.